HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 This MAC filters are applied after subsetting the data to contain only samples seen in the phenotype table.
 FID/IID are extracted from the pheno file and used with `--keep` in genotyped data QC to generate a QCed dataset used in regenie step 1.
 Then in step 2, regenie automatically removes any sample not seen in step 1 predictions before applying the MAC filter.

+As a result of this process, if you use only a subset of samples present in the original imputed data, it is possible that some variants will be filtered out due to low MAC.
+Check log files and the results table to see exactly how many variants were considered in the analysis.

 ### Clumping

 When clumping is active, the pipeline will save clumped data and clumps with genes annotation in the `toploci` folder.
 Note that SNP IDs in these files are made from original IDs as follows: `[SNPID]_[A0]_[A1]` to avoid duplicate conflict when there are multiple SNPs with the same rsID, but different tested alleles.